colorfield/message_group_notify/README.md

 selected operations.
 - **Operations** limits the message notification to create, update or delete operations.
 - **Groups** limits the message notification to the selected groups.
+- **Channels** limits the message notification to mail channel, other channels to be added.

 ### Message view mode of Email